A flight was diverted after a passenger tried to open the plane door

 A flight radar tracker shows the flight made a swift and sudden turn to land at the Kansas City airport on Sunday afternoon.
 The flight, American Airlines 1775, had departed Los Angeles in the morning.

-The flight attendants' association called for such violent behavior to stop.
+The Association of Professional Flight Attendants (APFA) called for such violent behavior to stop.
 "APFA will continue to collaborate with other Flight Attendant and Customer Service Agent Unions, the Department of Transportation, the Federal Aviation Administration, and Congress to ensure these offenders are prosecuted to the full extent of the law with appropriate fines, criminal penalties, and applicable flying bans," it said in a statement.

 A survey last summer by the Association of Flight Attendants showed that 85% of attendants had dealt with unruly passengers in 2021 and that nearly 1 in 5 had experienced physical incidents.